Skip to content

 Hi.
 My name is Vincent.
 AskMeAnything[tm].

-I’m a senior data professional who worked as an engineer, researcher, team lead, and educator in the past.
-You might know me from tech talks where I attempt to defend common sense over hype in data science.
+Vincent is a senior data professional who worked as an engineer, researcher, team lead, and educator in the past.
+You might know him from tech talks with an attempt to defend common sense over hype in data science.
+He is especially interested in understanding algorithmic systems so that one may prevent failure.
+As such, there has always been a preference for simpler solutions that scale, as opposed to the latest and greatest from the tech industry.

 Fun Facts